-The study will examine how EOL communications between advanced cancer patients, caregivers, and oncology providers contribute to black-white differences in a) acceptance of terminal illness b) knowledge of risks/benefits in EOL treatment outcomes and c) advance care planning, and how these communication goals affect the rates at which patients receive a) intensive, life-prolonging care, b) palliative care, c) care consistent with patient preferences, and d) the patient's quality of life at the EOL.
-Results will guide the development of interventions to promote the cultural competence of EOL communications to enhance informed decision-making, promote patient quality of life, and reduce disparities in EOL care.
+The study will examine how eoL communications between advanced cancer patients, caregivers, and oncology providers contribute to black-white differences in: a) acceptance of terminal illness, b) knowledge of risks/benefits in eoL treatment outcomes, and c) advance care planning, and how these [Quote]communication goals[Quote] affect the rates at which patients receive: a) intensive, life-prolonging care, b) palliative care, c) care consistent with patient preferences, and d) the patient's quality of life at the eoL.
+Results will guide the development of interventions to promote the cultural competence of eoL communications to enhance informed decision-making, promote patient quality of life, and reduce disparities in eoL care.

 * Black and non-Hispanic white adult cancer patients

-• Have failed first-line chemotherapy and have GI cancer (unresectable pancreatic cancer, metastatic gastric, stomach, esophageal, liver, not colon), lung cancer (pulmonary, mediastinal, and pleural/chest wall), or platinum
+* Patients who have failed first-line chemotherapy and have GI cancer (unresectable pancreatic cancer, metastatic gastric, stomach, esophageal, liver, not colon), lung cancer (pulmonary, mediastinal, and pleural/chest wall), or platinum

 * From Parkland Oncology Clinic and the Simmons Comprehensive Cancer Center.